Seven main principles in Dairy Herd Management

 The Right Temperature

 For most cows, an environment temperature between 6 and 18°C, or 43 and 65°F is ideal.
 Particularly during the summer, high temperatures can reduce milk production and lead to heat stress.
 Cows are not very effective at dissipating heat – they do so mostly through breathing.
-During hot months, it is therefore especially important to manage humidity levels and to give cows plenty of space.
+It is therefore especially important to manage humidity levels during hot months and give cows plenty of space.
 Keep in mind that cows’ comfort range will vary based on breed, and some cows have been bred specifically to withstand hotter or colder temperatures.
 You should plan based on your specific breed.

 DAIRY INDUSTRY INNOVATORS